sagajon/user-study-interface/README.md

+# Forked version!

+This is a fork of https://github.com/steenish/user-study-interface, which I used for my own thesis.
+The major change between this version and the original one is the addition of <model-viewer> to allow the comparison of 3D renders instead of 2D images.
+Investigate and reuse the code if you want.

+Original readme:

 # Procedural generation user study example

 This is the interface I used for conducting a user study as part of my [master's thesis](http://kth.diva-portal.org/smash/record.jsf?pid=diva2%3A1661985&dswid=9843).
 It implements a 2 alternative forced choice (2AFC) study design to find perceived differences between images generated procedurally.
 See the method described in detail in section 4 of the thesis.